KirillOsenkov/ContentSync/README.md

     -d       Delete right-only files (that are in destination but not in source).

-    -ds      Delete same files (that exist in source and destination and are same).
+    -ds      Delete same (identical) files from destination (that exist in source and destination and have identical contents).

     -dc      Delete changed files from destination (can't be used with -u).